Tim Read: COVID-19 pandemic

 Read was the only medical doctor sitting in the Victorian Parliament during the pandemic, and was the Victorian Greens spokesperson for health throughout the period.
 The Victorian Greens adopted a non-partisan, health and science-backed policy to manage the pandemic, largely seeking to work collaboratively with the Victorian Labor Government during the crisis, including negotiating the controversial amendments to the Public Health and Wellbeing Act 2008.
 However, Read also publicly spoke against the 'military' response of Victoria Police towards anti-lockdown protesters, and against the need for Victorians to be locked out of their State when the COVID-19 virus was already known to be circulating in Victoria.
 Noting rising COVID-19 hospitalisations, in May 2022 he accused the government of "sleepwalking towards a health crisis", and advocated for a government to launch a pre-emptive public health campaign for winter to promote masks, indoor air-quality and government grants for HEPA filters, and vaccination.
 Despite support from the Australian Medical Association, the Victorian Premier criticised his calls as "pure rank politics", stating, "I'm terribly sorry but I'm not taking public health advice from them (the Greens), I'm just not."
 The Premier reiterated that stance in a response to Read in question time on 7 June, stating: "On the notion that Victorians need to be reminded about the efficacy of mask wearing, the clear public health benefits of mask wearing, together with the benefits of getting vaccinated ...
 I reckon that Victorians know a bit about all of that because they have lived it for 2½ years.
 So, with the greatest of respect to the member for Brunswick, I do not think a further TV commercial campaign or a 'campaign', as he puts it, is necessarily needed."

 However, when faced with over 700 Victorian COVID-19 hospitalisations, on 12 July the Premier belatedly announced the program Read had been calling for, a "Stay Well for Winter Campaign" across TV, radio, outdoor and digital channels focusing on mask wearing, ventilation and vaccination, as well as an extension of the HEPA filter government grant program.

-In July 2022 Read called for the government to offer people free masks to people on public transport, a move subsequently announced by the Victorian government in August that year.
+In July 2022, Read called for the government to offer people free masks to people on public transport, a move subsequently announced by the Victorian government in August that year.

-Academic research

-As a medical researcher Read has contributed to over 60 peer reviewed articles in medical literature, including:
+Death